mhfowler/canalswans-gatsby/static/content/blog/the-war-on-pathogens/the-war-on-pathogens.md

 Perhaps if we could have had a perfect lockdown in March we could have prevented the spread of the virus entirely.
-But given that didn't happen, it seems likely Corona will become endemic, and that learning how to live with it is part of the work of our generation.
+But given that didn't happen, it seems likely Corona will become endemic, and that learning how to live with it is part of the work of our time.

-I hope we are able to collectively imagine "new normals" beyond the war on pathogens.
+Recently I dislike the way that most writing online ends.
+As though everything needs to be tied into a bow for jury submission.
+Given that I see polarization as part of the problem, I wasn't sure how to write about this in a way that doesn't further contribute to that cycle.
+Separate from the framework of thesis-counterthesis, I hope some pieces of this might be a source of grounding, inspiration or new perspective.
+The next sections are about conspiracy theories as a form of myth.

 <div class="blue-line-break"></div>